pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-ingress/deploy-ingress.md

 ### Prerequisites

-* Successfully completed the Lab 1 to Lab 5.
+* Access to noVNC Remote Desktop created in lab 1.

-## Task 1: Installtion of Ingress Controller to the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+## Task 1: Installtion of Ingress Controller to the Oracle Kubernetes Cluster

 In this task, we install the *Ingress Controller*.